 Preset Extension Mode allows for easy access to 8 presets instead of just 4.
-ADT ships in Preset Extension mode, therefore presets are indicated as shown in this figure:
+In this mode (as of firmware version 1.12 and later), presets are indicated as shown in this figure:

 If a user has used a MIDI controller to select a preset outside of the normal bank (presets 1 to 4) or extended bank (presets 5 to 8), then all 4 PRESET LEDs will be lit, indicating that a preset in the range between 9 and 128 is active.
 For details on preset editing and saving, see the next section.